Skip to content ↓

 All students at Queen Elizabeth’s Girls’ School are invited to take part in a variety of activities.
 Students with special educational needs are provided with equal access to all lessons, trips, clubs and activities.
 The Inclusion department offers provision for supporting students with special education needs where necessary in order to ensure these students have access to the same activities as others.

-Support for improving emotional and social development:
+What support is in place for improving emotional and social development?

 The inclusion team work closely with the pastoral teams to provide the students with a programme that supports social emotional and mental health.
 Students have access to mentoring which can be individual or group dependent on need and which can be accessed in the same way as other academic interventions though identification of need by staff or referred by parents.
-The school works with external provision and professional agencies such as CAMHS, Tavistock and links closely with the Local Authority advisory teams.
+The school works with external provision and professional agencies such as BICS, CAMHS, Tavistock and links closely with the Local Authority advisory teams.

-Links with outside agencies ensure that those students with an identified need for specialist equipment will be given access to and training on any equipment which will remove barriers to learning.
+Where equipment and facilities can be reasonably accommodated on school site, links with outside agencies ensure that those students with an identified need for specialist equipment will be given access to and training on any equipment which will remove barriers to learning.

-Additional Information
+Additional Information.

-Additional information regarding the offer for those with special educational needs at Queen Elizabeth’s Girls’ School can be found in the schools SEN policy.
+Additional information regarding the offer for those with special educational needs at Queen Elizabeth’s Girls’ School can be found in the schools SEND policy.
 Information about services available in the London Borough of Barnet can be found in the Local Offer on the Barnet website.

-Ceri Matty Email: c.matty@qegschool.org.uk
+Mrs Ceri Matty (SENCO) Email: c.matty@qegschool.org.uk

 SEN